LAFemTech/lafemtech.github.io/README.md

-# LATechWomen
+# LAFemTech

-LA Tech Women is an evolving resource guide that will contain useful information for the local community.
+LAFemTech // LA Tech Women is an evolving resource guide that will contain useful information for the local community.

 _Currently all of the resources and content are stored in an in-progress/draft in the [WIKI](https://github.com/LATechWomen/LATechWomen/wiki) but feel free to check it out and add details_